 Injury, Drug Testing and Your Workers’ Comp Benefits

-No one can deny that drug use is harmful and not prudent.
-But using drugs or alcohol during work hours is especially dangerous and can lead to devastating accidents on the job.
+No one can deny that drug use is harmful, but using drugs or alcohol during work hours is especially dangerous and can lead to devastating accidents on the job.

-In short, Colorado is considered an “open state” – meaning there are no limits or requirements for drug testing in the workplace.
-Employers are not required to have a written drug policy except for unemployment and workers’ compensation purposes.
+In short, Colorado is considered an “open state,” meaning there are no limits or requirements for drug testing in the workplace.
+Employers within the city limits of the Denver suburb are allowed to drug test employees based on “reasonable suspicion,” but prior notice is required.
+No random testing is allowed.

 An exception to this rule can be found in Boulder.
 Employers within the city of limits of the Denver suburb are allowed to drug test employees based on “reasonable suspicion” but prior notice is required.
 No random testing is allowed.

-While a drug test isn’t required outright like in other states, employers in Colorado can require an injured worker undergo a post-accident drug test under any circumstance, provided the employer has a written drug policy
+While a drug test isn’t required outright like in other states, employers in Colorado can require an injured worker to undergo a post-accident drug test under any circumstance, provided the employer has a written drug policy.

 If a written policy is in place, your employer does NOT have to suspect drug use before requiring a drug test.